hpc-cofc/documentation/policies.md

 If it has been determined that you have violated any of the HPC resource policies, or any other CofC IT policies, your account(s) will be deactivated immediately.
 Your account will not be reactivated until HPC management receives a formal request from your faculty mentor or leader of your project.

 If you have any questions or concerns regarding any of these policies, please send an email to hpc@cofc.edu.

-## Getting Help

-Please acknowledge in your publications and presentations the role that CofC's HPC resources have played in your research and teaching.
-We appreciate your conscientiousness in this matter.
-Acknowledgement and pre-publication notification helps
-* communicate the role HPC plays on campus teaching and research
-* encourage more faculty, students and staff to incorporate HPC into their teaching and research
-* justify CofC's investment in HPC
-* ensure continued funding and support to keep HPC resources available and growing in the future

-## Reporting success stories
-Please alert our [IT communications department](mailto:drinkuthkh@cofc.edu) about papers and presentations that utilized CofC's HPC resources and personnel.
-Some of these success stories will be highlighted in IT's communication as well as other campus publications.

-## Sample acknowledgement in papers and presentations

-> This research used high performance computing (HPC) resources at College of Charleston.